John Mackenzie (colonial settler): Later life, family and death

 Mackenzie died of a heart attack, while either visiting or living at his elder son's property, 'Moelle' (or 'Moelly'), and he was buried there.
-There is a memorial erected to his memory in the cemetery at Nowra. with an inscription reading: "Corunna, Salamanca, Vittoria, St. Sabastian, Nive, Peninsula, Blenkensburgh [sic].
+There is a memorial erected to his memory in the cemetery at Nowra. with an inscription reading: "Corunna : Salamanca : Vittoria : St. Sebastian : Nive : Peninsula : Blenkensburgh [sic].
 In memoriam, John Kenneth Mackenzie, sometime Lt.-Colonel H.M.4th King's Own Royal Regiment Foot.
 One of Wellington's Peninsula soldiers.
 Departed this life 14th August,1857.
 Aetat 66."
-His wife Charlotte died at 'Coodra Vale', the home of her daughter Janet and son-in-law, Stewart Ryrie, Junior, at Wee Jasper, near Yass, in 1875.
+His wife Charlotte died at 'Coodra Vale', the home of her daughter Janet and son-in-law Stewart Ryrie Jr, at Wee Jasper, near Yass, in 1875.

 Mackenzie had worked his land using convict labour, and those same convicts had been put to work building The Wool Road, along with others—totally around seventy—who were assigned to him for road construction.
 Mackenzie had a reputation as a harsh master.
 One of his assigned convicts, Cornelius Flynn, bore on his back the scars of harsh corporal punishments carried out on Mackenzie's orders.
 After one such flogging, Flynn swore an oath that one day he would dance on Mackenzie's grave.
 Years later—by then he was a free man and landowner—it is said that he waited until after Mackenzie's funeral service and, with the grave freshly filled and heaped, he then fulfilled his oath while singing a ditty that was offensive to Mackenzie's memory.